John Bruen: Views

 The views that led Bruen to iconoclasm in his local church were described by William Hinde, curate at Bunbury, Cheshire.
-Hinde wrote a biography of Bruen that was published in 1641.
+Hinde wrote a biography of Bruen that was published by Samuel Hinde in 1641; an abridged version was republished in 1799.

 Bruen had an implicit belief in special providences, 'judgments,' and witchcraft.
 He kept a hospitable house, and was charitable to the poor of his neighbourhood and of Chester.
 He refused to drink healths even at the high sheriff's feast.
 Towards the end of his life his prayers were twice accompanied by 'ravishing sights.'

+Family

+In total, Breun was married three times and had seventeen children.

+Legacy

+Bruen’s life has attracted attention from historians, being included in Urwick’s Historical Sketches of Nonconformity in the County Palatine of Chester (1864) and in George Ormerod’s History of the County Palatine and City of Chester (1882), and being noted as a model puritan by Robert Halley in Lancashire: its Puritanism and Nonconformity (1869).

 Among the Harleian MSS. is a compilation by him entitled 'A godly profitable collection of divers sentences out of Holy Scripture, and variety of matter out of several divine authors.'
 These are commonly called his cards, and are fifty-two in number.
 The same collection contains the petition of his son, Calvin Bruen, of Chester, mercer, respecting the treatment he received for visiting William Prynne when he was taken through Chester to imprisonment at Carnarvon Castle.